We work with the poorest and most in need, wherever they come from

-We are committed to anti-racist organisation and practice at Hope.
+We are committed to anti-racist organisational practice and service delivery at Hope.
 Read about it here

 Many of the people we see in our services do not originate from within the UK.
-A significant percentage of people in our day centre and other projects, both homeless and otherwise, have travelled to the UK as migrants to work but experience poor housing, bad working practices, unemployment and personal issues in their lives which mean they are in need.
-The bulk of these are from the EU and many from eastern Europe.
-There are also some people who are in the same position who came here as refugees, or were trafficked, but their numbers are much lower.
+A significant percentage of people accessing our projects, both homeless or otherwise in poverty, have travelled to the UK as economic migrants to work but experience poor housing, bad working practices, unemployment and personal issues in their lives.

 Support the campaign HERE

-We will continue to develop new and expanded services for this set of service users, and we engage closely with community groups and organisations that offer local support, like the Polish Catholic Church, for example.
+We will continue to develop new and expanded services for this set of service users, and we engage closely with community groups and organisations that offer local support, like the Polish Catholic Church and African and South Asian community groups, for example.
 This includes encouraging volunteering from those communities, the donation of specific foods, translation and help to move back, if that is what people want.

 ARE YOU INTERESTED IN VOLUNTEERING TO HELP US WORK WITH MIGRANTS AND REFUGEES?
 RING 01604214300